jpt13653903/Toolbox/README.md

     - Abstraction for reading, manipulating and generating JSON strings.
     - The implementation is not time-optimal &ndash; do not use as a general-purpose dynamic data structure.
 - **LLRBTree.cpp**
-    - A general-purpose [left-leaning red-black tree](https://www.cs.princeton.edu/~rs/talks/LLRB/LLRB.pdf) used to store dictionaries.
+    - A general-purpose [left-leaning red-black tree](https://www.cs.princeton.edu/~rs/talks/LLRB/LLRB.pdf) used to store objects.
 - **UnicodeString.cpp**
     - _Deprecated - do not use for new designs_.
     - Abstraction that stores strings in UTF-32, with conversion to- and from UTF-16 and UTF-8.